 A common challenge with contractors who are not really familiar with the concrete coloring process typically is that they use the words "stain" and "dye" interchangeably, treating them like they are the same thing.
 But this generalization can lead to future issues for the unwary contractor.
 Be aware that there are significant differences between the two coloring processes, and choosing one over the other can easily result in a successful project or a failed one…

-To complicate things even more... when choosing a stain, thought should be given to weather you are using an acid-based stain or a water-based stain.
-The same is true (though to a lesser degree) when choosing the correct dye, you have the option is to choose either an acetone or water-based dye.
+To complicate things even more... when choosing a stain, thought should be given to whether you are using an acid-based stain or a water-based stain.
+The same is true (though to a lesser degree) when choosing the correct dye, you have the option to choose either an acetone or water-based dye.

 This article will consider each method individually, their pros and cons to see which one is best for your projects…

-ACID AND WATER BASED STAINS
+ACID AND WATER-BASED STAINS

 - ACID BASED STAIN…Acid based stains are referred to as being “Reactive” stains, they are a mixture of either Hydrochloric or Phosphoric Acid, water, and metallic mineral salts that when applied to the surface of concrete reacts with the calcium, Limestone that is in the concrete resulting in a mottled, marbled colors that vary in shade and color due to the varying levels of calcium across the surface of the concrete, more calcium means more color.
 This results in a attractive finish that mimics natural stone and marble like finishes.
 Typically, this method must be sealed and is UV stable.
 This method works well on both stamped and common concrete slabs, both indoors and outside.
 This coloring method generally is not a good choice to color concrete when you are mechanically polishing the concrete after application.